CHitra Hanstad - Executive Director

 Caitlin wasley - DIRECTOR OF RESETTLEMENT SERVICES

 Caitlin started at World Relief Seattle in 2009 as an English teacher through AmeriCorps.
-She oversees the Reception & Placement resettlement services, the Match Grant early employment program, and the Preferred Communities intensive case management program.
-Until 2017, she directed SEA-TRI-KAN, the annual bike tour fundraiser for World Relief offices in Washington State.
+She now oversees Reception & Placement resettlement services, the Match Grant early employment program, and intensive case management programming.
+She also co-directs SEA-TRI-KAN, the annual bike tour fundraiser for World Relief offices in Washington State.
 Caitlin holds a master’s degree in International Studies from the University of Washington and is the Immigrant and Refugee Services Representative for the King County Mobility Coalition.
 She also works closely with representatives from other organizations to improve and coordinate services for LGBTQ immigrants and refugees in South King County.
 Caitlin is a member of Seattle Mennonite Church.

 Originally from Dhaka, Bangladesh, Tahmina lived in Yemen before arriving at a farm in Idaho.
 A registered dietitian by education, Tahmina has worked with refugee and immigrant resiliency projects for the last 25 years.
 Most recently, she taught at the University of Utah, division of Nutrition and developed and taught computer literacy classes at the Utah Refugee Education Center.
 Tahmina has been with World Relief Seattle since 2016.
 She oversees our new Resiliency and Empowerment programs at World Relief Seattle.